Northside (band): Chart success

 The next single from Chicken Rhythms, "My Rising Star", was released in October 1990 and reached No. 32, staying on the chart for 7 weeks.

 The album itself peaked at No. 19 in June 1991.
 It was produced by Ian Broudie.

 In 1991, Northside scored a minor hit in the United States when their single "Take 5" reached No. 5 on the Billboard Alternative Songs chart for the week of 5 October.
 It also reached No. 34 on the Dance/Club Play Songs charts that same month.
 The band performed "Take 5" on Top of the Pops on 6 June 1991, a rare occasion where a song that was not in the Top 40 was played on the show.
 That week the single was at No.41 and would peak at No.40.

 Second album and breakup

 A second album was recorded, with a planned release date and a catalogue number for the first single "Want a Virgin", however Northside's label Factory Records declared bankruptcy in November 1992 and the band split up.

-Post-Northside
+Post-split

 In 2003, Dermo and Ogier formed the band Silent Partners, with drummer Malc Law and guitarist Danny Yates; however Ogier left and was replaced by Dom Morrison.
 The band toured extensively in the UK, opening for Happy Mondays.

 Drummer Paul Walsh went on to record and tour with Manchester rock outfit Sons of the Stage, releasing an independent LP, Angel Hill.

 In 2006, Northside played gigs in Leeds and Manchester, however singer Dermo was the only returning original member.
 Chicken Rhythms was also re-issued in 2006 on LTM Recordings.